MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/install-az-ps.md

 ```

 The Az module is a rollup module for the Azure PowerShell cmdlets.
 Installing it downloads all of
-the available Az PowerShell modules, and makes their cmdlets available for use.
+the generally available Az PowerShell modules, and makes their cmdlets available for use.

 ## Install offline